Fresh-code/Fresh-code-dk/_drafts/2016-10-12-everything-you-wanted-to-know.md

 author: Marina Danilova
 position: Project manager

-share-image: '/img/blog-post/banner_post_5.jpg'
+share-image: '/img/blog-post/banner_post_6.jpg'
-share-description: 'When choosing an engagement mode for your perfect project, do not overlook the Fixed Price Model or FPM.
-Many IT teams prefer to create a Dedicated Team (ссылка) or use Time and Material Model (ссылка), but why not consider all possibilities before choosing what’s right for you?'
+share-description: 'The Time and Material Model is one of the most widely-used pricing models among the outsourcing crowd.
+It is a little trickier than the Fixed Price Model but has several important advantages.
+Let’s take a closer look and determine if the T&M model is right for your project.'
 share-title: Everything You Wanted to Know about the Time and Material Model
 ---